What are the benefits of Physiotherapy?

 Understanding the Injury and Assessment

 On the appointment day the initial assessment takes approximately an hour depending on each individual.
-We will assess you statically and dynamically as a whole and then focus on the problem area.
+We will assess you statically and dynamically as a whole, sometimes this will involve a ridden assessment with your horse, and then focus on the problem area.
 Once this is completed we will then palpate and assess your soft tissues and joints.

 Understanding the Injury